 Not all Family Law cases are well suited for Limited Scope Representation, including cases that involve extremely technical matters or cases that involve issues that rely on a complex analysis of the law.
 There could be other reasons why a case is not appropriate for Limited Scope Representation.
 Every case, whether complex or seemingly straightforward, is unique and requires an evaluation by an attorney to determine the appropriate type of representation.
 Contact the Law Office of Christine Nguyen Thomas for an initial consultation to learn more about your options so that you can make the best choice for you and your family.

 Rates & Fees

-Initial Consultation Fee: The initial consultation is offered at a discount from Ms. Thomas’ regular hourly rate.
-Consultations are a flat fee of $200 for a one-hour office meeting.
+Initial Consultation Fee: The initial consultation is a one-hour meeting and is offered at a flat fee, discounted from Ms. Thomas’ regular hourly rate.
 Our office does not offer free consultations as we believe the consultation will be informative, and you will gain valuable knowledge and legal advice from an experienced attorney.

 Filing Fees: If a document you are filing with the court requires a filing fee, you will pay that cost separately from Ms. Thomas’ hourly rate.
 Filing fees are paid directly to the Ventura Superior Court.

 Our office accepts payment by check, Visa, Mastercard, Discover, and American Express.